Wounded wild hedgehog with facial injury

 Dogs attacking hedgehogs

-Many hedgehogs are injured by dogs in private gardens and in parks and countryside when out on walks.
-Over the years I’ve treated a number of wild hedgehogs with bite wounds and abscesses from gardens on the edge of city parks where people love to walk their dogs.
-Hedgehogs love to live in the piles of leaves that dogs love sniffing through.
+Many hedgehogs are injured by dog bites in private gardens and in parks and countryside when dogs are off-lead when out on walks.
+I’ve treated many wild hedgehogs with dog bite wounds and abscesses – particularly from gardens on the edge of city parks where people love to walk their dogs.
+Hedgehogs often nest in piles of leaves that dogs love sniffing through when out on dog walks.

 Hedgehog wounded in dog attack with bite wound visible

-A hedgehog with an abscess will struggle due to the infection.
-A weakened immune system can then lead to other problems, such as an increased parasite burden and it starts a downward spiral, ending up with the hedgehog struggling and then being seen in daylight (when they are nocturnal).
+A hedgehog with a bite wound abscess will struggle due to the bacterial infection.
+A weakened immune system can then lead to other problems, such as an increased parasite burden and it starts a downward spiral, ending up with the hedgehog struggling and then being seen in daylight (always a bad sign for a nocturnal creature).

 Wounded hedgehog with dog bite wound